 The journey started on Sand Mountain, Ala., an Appalachian ridge that spawned several notable country and folk singers, including the Delmore Brothers and Jim Connor.
 The Delmores wrote and sang the early country classics Nashville Blues, Freight Train Boogie and Mobile Boogie.
 In a later generation, Connor joined The Kingston Trio and wrote John Denver’s 1970s hit Grandma’s Feather Bed.
 Old-time banjo players over many decades have performed a claw hammer banjo tune called “Sand Mountain Holler.”
 Sand Mountain inspires music.

 It’s where the Loudermilks lived.
 (The Louvins later changed their name for show business reasons.)
 Charlie Loudermilk was born in 1927 and began picking cotton, as his whole family did, as soon as he could haul the long, heavy sack.
-Older brother Ira, a strong influence as well as an instigator, provoked their father into rages that resulted in brutal beatings of the two boys.
+Older brother Ira, a strong influence as well as an instigator, provoked their father into rages that resulted in brutal beatings of his sons.
 One of their sisters married at age 13 to get out of the house.

 When not picking cotton daylight until dusk, Ira looked for ways to get into trouble and Charlie went along.
 For instance, Ira once wanted a persimmon they couldn’t shake down.
 He instructed Charlie to fetch an ax and chopped down the tree.
 The boys ate all the persimmons (and got sick from them), then propped the tree back up in hopes their father wouldn’t notice.
 Colonel Mareno Allen Loudermilk (Colonel was a name, not a military designation) did notice and proceeded to beat Ira so hard that their mother finally intervened to stop him.
 It took Ira days to recover from injuries inflicted by his own father.
 Similar scenes happened all through the Louvins’ childhoods.